 What does Hunter style mean?

-I call a recipe a win when all of us like it, it’s easy to prepare, and it costs under $20 to feed all of us.
+I call it a best recipe win when all of us like it, it’s easy to prepare, and it costs under $20 to feed all of us.

 Looking for more easy Instant Pot chicken recipes?